DeonteVanterpool/tauri-inventory-manager/README.md

 # Inventory Manager App
-See demo here: [video](https://drive.google.com/file/d/1fo-ylTANsF9jvE-zcru3i2QVtBFVikKD/view?usp=sharing)
+See demo here: [video](https://drive.google.com/file/d/1fo-ylTANsF9jvE-zcru3i2QVtBFVikKD/view?usp=sharing) See backend code here: [Github Repo](https://github.com/DeonteVanterpool/tauri-inventory-manager-backend.git)

 ## Overview
 The Inventory Manager App is designed to help users efficiently manage their inventory, whether for personal use or business operations.
-This application provides an intuitive interface for tracking items, managing stock levels, and generating reports.
-It is developed as part of the HL IB Computer Science Internal Assessment.
+This application provides an intuitive interface for tracking items, and managing stock levels.
+It is developed as part of my HL IB Computer Science Internal Assessment.

 ## Features
 - **User Authentication:** Secure login and registration for users to manage their inventory safely.